get ready to experience

 A team of 12 teenagers, from Petra High School, Girls' College and CBC, look after the small groups in which the children are placed.
 Almost all of them came on camp when they were children themselves, and since then have been trained in camp leadership through weekly meetings with Chris Hingley, learning leadership skills through Seven Ups, and a special annual training afternoon before each camp.
 During camp itself, they are encouraged, monitored, and helped with any particular problems.

-We also work very closely with the Jabulani Staff, consisting of Richard and Win Blackburn, who, together with Admire, give us any further practical help that we need, and are always personally involved when we have outings into the bush.
+We also work very closely with the Jabulani Staff, consisting of Dan and Kathy Mead, who, together with Admire, give us any further practical help that we need, and are always personally involved when we have outings into the bush.

 The Aslan programme packs loads of adventure, activities and experiences into 10 glorious, fun-filled days.
 Each day’s activities are structured and well planned, ensuring kids get a good balance of exercise and rest, group games and free time, and adventurous and quieter activities.
 Kids learn to be responsible for keeping their own space tidy, how to work together to achieve a goal, and how to take on board new skills and abilities.
 An hour is spent each day at morning meetings, with discussion, fun activities and stories around the Christian faith